nguyentu1602/pyexp/pybash/README.md

 tapping into the power of all that Python offers.
 Using stdin as a file object allows Python to read input, which is piped to it from other commands, and writing to stdout allows it to continue passing the information through the piping system.

+#### Lesson 2: subprocess
+The module has 3 APIs for working with processes:
+1. The run() function, and its predecessor: call(), check_call() and check_output()
+2. The class Popen is a low-level API used to build the other APIs, used for more complex stuff.
+The ctor for Popen takes arguments to setup the new process so the parent can communicate with it via pipes.
+3.